tipi-build/docs/docs/09-exclude-and-ignore.rst

 **************************
-Ignore
+`.tipiignore` Exclud and Ignore
 **************************

-Ignore
+tipiignore files
 =================

 You can create an ignore file named ``.tipiignore`` in your project.
 Files can be ignored via **.tipiignore** files whose syntax is **.gitignore** ( Official documentation for .gitignore  https://git-scm.com/docs/gitignore)

-:tip: Files that are ignored by your _.gitignore_ file are also ignored during tipi code scan, however you can avoid this by adding the same rule with a ``!`` symbol in front in your _.tipiignore_ .
+.. hint:: Files that are ignored by your _.gitignore_ file are also ignored during tipi scan, however you can counter this by adding the same rule with a ``!`` symbol in front in your _.tipiignore_ .

+.. hint:: Ignore rules can be provided as well via the `-x <ignorerule>` command line switch

 =================
 Examples